maabdelghaffar/get_nearest_or_-farthest-_N_points/README.rst

             GeocollectionDetail.as_view(),
             name='geocollection-detail'),
     ]

 We also need to register the app urls in the project urls.
-So let's modify the my_geonode urls.py file adding the following:
+So let's modify the "my_geonode" urls.py file adding the following:

 .. code-block:: shell